Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 Accessibility Features

-Practical tip.
 For students with dyslexia, OneNote's Immersive Reader plus Lexend font is the strongest single-app combination in this comparison.
-Pair with Anki for memorization and the stack covers most of the cognitive load of note-heavy classes.
+Pair it with Anki for memorization and the stack covers most of the cognitive load of note-heavy classes.
 For voiceover-first users on iOS and macOS, Apple Notes integrates with the rest of the Accessibility shortcuts and remains the simpler default.

 Long-Term Reliability and Vendor Risk

-Atlas.
-Younger product; quarterly Markdown export remains the safe hedge.
+Atlas is younger, so quarterly Markdown export remains the safe hedge.

 The pragmatic rule: keep a quarterly export outside the vendor's ecosystem regardless of platform.